InFog/infog.github.io/_drafts/autoload-php-english.md

 but I think it's worth to talk about it one more time.
 This post is for the PHP beginners :)

-The PHP source files are just plain text files with the php extension, or not even it, if you don't want, but using an extension helps people identify the filetype and also helps text editors and IDEs to know what syntax highlight to use.
+PHP source files are just plain text files with the php extension, or not even it, if you don't want, but using an extension helps people identify the filetype and also helps text editors and IDEs to know what syntax highlight to use.